3036662/ALT_TestApp1/README.md

 # ALT_TestApp1
-Simple CLI application for package branches analysis in repository Application dowloads lists of packages for two branches and compares it The result consists json string with three objets:
+Simple CLI application for package branches analysis in repository.
+Application dowloads lists of packages for two branches and compares it The result consists json string with three objets: